tue-robotics/action_server/README.md

   ]
 }
 ```
-This json object can be sent to the action server.
+This json object can be sent to the Action Server.

 ### Configuration

-The server parses the object and passes the resulting Python dictionary (the `recipe`) to the task manager (`set_up_state_machine(recipe)`).
+The server parses the object and passes the resulting Python dictionary (the `recipe`) to the Task Manager (`set_up_state_machine(recipe)`).
-The task manager then goes through the list of actions, instantiates actions and tries to chain their semantics.
+The Task Manager then goes through the list of actions, instantiates actions and tries to chain their semantics.
 It does this by calling the `configure` method on every action.

 For example, the second action (*find a coke*) results in knowledge of a coke.